 Bath's historic City Centre is a vibrant area where many people live, work and visit.
 However the streets were not designed to accomodate the current mix of people and traffic.
 Following a comprehensive consultation process, the Council proposes to improve the City Centre environment by introducing traffic restrictions on a number of streets.

 The Council aims to create a safer and more attractive experience for residents, visitors and business by reducing conflict between vehicles and pedestrians in the main shopping areas.
-This leaflet details the area included within phase one.
-The changes will see current Saturday restrictions (10am to 6pm in Lower Borough Walls and Stall Street) extended to core shoping hours every day.
+The changes will see current Saturday restrictions (10am to 6pm in Lower Borough Walls and Stall Street) extended to core shopping hours every day.
 A scheme to make the pedestrian experience better by improving the quality of the street with a new level surface is now under way.

 We will be keeping people updated on the progress of the Bath Transportation Package via the local media, our weekly e-newsletter E-Connect, and via Twitter @bathnes using #bathpackage.
 People directly affected by any works related to the Package will be informed directly.